flavioVitoriano/python-data-structures-study/README.md

 ## Running the tests
-In order to run the unit tests, simply run:
+In order to test, simply run:

 ```shell
 pip install -r requirements.txt